 Q- Can I bring you a feral cat that I caught in my backyard?

-A- We advise residents to contact their local Animal Control agency to have feral cats trapped and brought to be spay/neutered.
-CCFAW.org is also a resource for TNR services. www.ccfaw.org Please be aware that cats trapped for TNR (trapped, neuter, return), will be returned from where they were trapped so they can rejoin their colony.
+A- We advise residents to contact their local Animal Control agency to have feral cats trapped and brought to be spayed/neutered.
+CCFAW.org is also a resource for TNR (Trap, Neuter, Return) services.
+Please be aware that cats trapped for TNR will be returned to where they were trapped so they can rejoin their colony.

 Q- Will you come to my home and catch a feral cat?

-A- No, we are not animal control or a TNR (trap, neuter, return) organization that is sanctioned and licensed by the county to trap animals.
+A- No, we are not animal control or a TNR organization that is sanctioned and licensed by the county to trap animals.
 These organizations bring the animals to us for spay/neuter services.
-Contact your local Animal Control agency.
-They are typically part of your local police department.
+Contact your local Animal Control Agency if you need assistance.

-A – We do this by appointment.
-All appointments are required to bring medical records showing ownership of the pet.
-We have various cremation packages available for purchase at the time of the service.
-As of 2/21/2022, we are no longer offering stay with end-of-life services due to a lack of certified euthanasia technicians.
+A- We do this by appointment only.
+All appointments are required to bring medical records proving ownership of the pet.
+We have various cremation packages available for purchase a the time of service.
+As of 2/21/22 we no longer off stay-with-end-of-life services due to lack of staffing.

-If you are in need of emergency euthanasia end-of-life services, please contact one of these emergency veterinary clinics.
+If you are in need of emergency euthanasia services, please contact one of these emergency veterinary clinics: